-The Written Evidence Regarding the Romanians and Their Importance Up to the 14th Century s far as the statistical, generalizing value of the documents for the elucidation of the ethno-confessional and demographic structures is concerned, much precaution is needed.
-The written document, in those medieval times, was the instrument through which the privileged categories talked amongst themselves: landowners, lay and church institutions, foreign communities etc. brought in and settled in advantageous conditions in the country.
-The peasantry, that is, the crushing majority of the population, did not talk through documents (or only accidentally), for the simple reason that it (the great majority of the population) was an historical object, and not a subject; in other words, it was not a political factor.
-On the other hand, the acts of granting confirmation for certain properties, right up to the end of the 14th century and the beginning of the 15th century, were limited in Transylvania to a rather restricted area, not extending past the inferior beech-line, up to the altitude of 600 meters.
-These acts refer to the plain regions, to the mouths of the wider valleys, to the hill regions, and to a part of the hilly areas; that is, they comprise in their sphere of interest between one third and almost two thirds of the total area of Transylvania.
-Thus, the documents of those times are not capable of providing information referring to the life that was being led on the larger area of the territory of Transylvania, made up of the uplands, the forests, and the area of the alpine meadows.
+The Written Evidence Regarding the Romanians and Their Importance Up to the 14th Century medieval times was the instrument through which the privileged categories talked amongst themselves: individual proprietors, lay and church institutions, foreign collectivities brought and settled in advantageous conditions in the country.
+The peasantry mass, that is, the crushing majority of the population, did not talk through documents (but only accidentally), for the simple reason that it (the great majority of the population) was an historical object, and not subject; in other words, it was not a political factor 36.
+On the other hand, the acts of granting of confirmation of certain properties, right up to the end of the 14th century and the beginning of the 15th century, were limited in Transylvania, to a rather restricted area, not extending past the inferior beech-line, up to the altitude of 600 metres.
+These acts refer to the plain regions, to the mouths of the wider valleys, to the hillocks regions, and to a part of the hilly areas; that is, they comprise in their sphere of interest one third up to act most two thirds of the total area of Transylvania.
+Thus, the documents of those times are not capable of providing information referring to the life that was being led on the larger area of the territory of Transylvania, made up of the uplands, the forests, and the area of the alpine meadows 37.